marsitar/yourSpotifyApp/README.md

 > In favorite tracks tab the user is allowed to preview tracks which have been already added to the repository.
 Moreover, the user can remove an track from a favorite.
 ![Favourite Tracks](./docs/favorite_tracks.png)
 ### Logs
 > An additional feature that lets the user preview a logs form application.
+Logs on various levels are saved both in file and database.
 ![Logs](./docs/logs.png)

 ## Technologies